Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 All living organisms have a genome, including us.

-That's a lot of information, to be sure, if you tried to print out that information, which you have inside each of your cells, and stacked it up on...
+If you tried to print out that information, which you have inside each of your cells and stacked it up on pages to try to see how tall it would be, is about the height of the Washington Monument.

-But when I was first...
-Getting interested in genetics, there was no reference copy of the human genome.
+But when I was first getting interested in genetics, there was no reference copy of the human genome.

-We had little bits and pieces of it scattered around islands in the midst of a sea of ignorance.
+We had little bits and pieces of it scattered around, islands in the midst of a sea of ignorance.

-And it became more and more clear by the late 1980s that if we were going to really make any progress understanding human genetics, we needed to have that reference copy of all three billion letters, and it needed to be done right so you could trust it.
+And it became more and more clear by the late 1980s that if we were going to really make any progress understanding human genetics, we needed to have that reference copy of all 3 billion letters, and it needed to be done right so you could trust it.

-And that was the proposal.
+And that was the proposal for the Human Genome Project.

-As Republicans take control of both chambers of Congress and a new chapter begins with the swearing -in of the 47th President of the United States.
+Experience history as it unfolds with C-SPAN's live coverage this January as Republicans take control of both chambers of Congress and a new chapter begins with the swearing in of the 47th President of the United States.

 On Friday, January 3rd, don't miss the opening day of the 119th Congress.